On P^1-stabilization in unstable motivic homotopy theory: Preliminaries on unstable and stable motivic homotopy theory

-\begin{rem} Morel established that if $k$ is a perfect field, then strongly $\aone$-invariant sheaves of abelian groups are strictly $\aone$-invariant \cite[Corollary 5.45]{MField}, so in practice we will only speak of strong $\aone$-invariance of Nisnevich sheaves of groups.
-The category of strictly $\aone$-invariant sheaves is abelian (see Paragraph~\ref{par:homotopytstructureS1} for further discussion of this point). \end{rem}
+is an equivalence.
+Thus, in practice we will only speak of strong $\aone$-invariance of Nisnevich sheaves of groups.
+The category of strictly $\aone$-invariant sheaves $\Ab^{\aone}_k$ is abelian (see Paragraph~\ref{par:homotopytstructureS1} for further discussion of this point). \end{rem}

 \begin{entry} A pointed connected space $\mathscr{X} \in \Shv_{Nis}(\Sm_k)$ is $\aone$-invariant if and only if the homotopy sheaves $\bpi_i(\mathscr{X})$ are strongly $\aone$-invariant for all $i \geq 1$ \cite[Lemma 2.2.11]{AWW}.
 Taken together, the above results also imply that the layers of the Postnikov tower of any connected space $\mathscr{X}$ are themselves $\aone$-invariant. \end{entry}